-That was a major reason why we commenced the Self Employed Small Business Academy - to give people who take the risk to become self-employed and run their own businesses someone to talk to... someone who really understands.
+That was a major reason why we commenced the Self Employed Small Business Academy – to give people who take the risk of becoming self-employed and running their own businesses someone to talk to… someone who really understands.

 The other reason we started the Academy is because we have helped so many small business owners over the years and we know we can help you.

-We firmly believe in the 4 Pillars and are passionate about helping people who make the decision to become self-employed, to be as successful and they can potentially be.
+We firmly believe in the 4 Pillars and are passionate about helping people who make the decision to become self-employed, to be as successful as they can potentially be.